Chunjee/stringc.ahk/README.md

 mainString (string): The string to match each target string against.

-function (function): A function to applied to each element in `targetStrings` prior to comparison.
+function (function): A function to applied to each element prior to comparison.

 ##### Returns
 (Object): An object with a `ratings` property, which gives a similarity rating for each target string, and a `bestMatch` property, which specifies which target string was most similar to the main string.
 The array of `ratings` are sorted from higest rating to lowest.